aio-libs/aiohttp/docs/contributing.rst

    The project uses *Squash-and-Merge* strategy for *GitHub Merge* button.

-   Basically it means that there is **no need to rebase*** a Pull Request against *master* branch.
+   Basically it means that there is **no need to rebase** a Pull Request against *master* branch.
 Just ``git merge`` *master* into your working copy (a fork) if needed.
-The Pull Request is automatically squashed into the single commit on the PR accepting.
+The Pull Request is automatically squashed into the single commit once the PR is accepted.

 Preconditions for running aiohttp test suite
 --------------------------------------------